 The unique soil chemistry and climactic conditions present challenges for organic nutrient management in growing areas east of the Cascade Mountains.
 The overall goal of this research is to generate data-driven recommendations for organic nutrient management in the economically significant organic blueberry production area of eastern Washington.

 - Evaluate different available sources and rates of organic nitrogen fertilizer on plant growth and development, yield, fruit quality, and soil chemistry.

 - Study the impacts of post-harvest nitrogen applications on plant growth, yield, fruit bud set, and cold hardiness in early-fruiting ‘Duke’ blueberry.

-Commission Progress Report (2018): Timing of Nitrogen Cut-Off Times in ‘Duke’ Blueberry – Year 1 (pdf)
+- Commission Progress Report (2018): Impacts of Post-Harvest Nitrogen Cut-Off Times in ‘Duke’ Blueberry – Year 1 (pdf)

 This project is in progress.
-The video below presents a progress report of our current results and is presented by Amit Bhasin at the 2018 Washington Small Fruit Conference.
+The video below presents a progress reports of our current results and is presented by former MS graduate student, Amit Bhasin, at the 2019 Washington Small Fruit Conference.